TECH3015/lectures/lecture-05.md

 ## QUESTIONS

+Any questions about:

-Any questions about style guides and Design For the Web?
+- style guides
+- design For the web

 ---